otterlover24/IT5007-proj/README.md

 	- /trade
 		- Form to buy or sell a specific ticker at market price
 		- {DONE} Get quote for price at time of trade and store alongside trade history.
+		- **{TODO} Create function to try to get quote from database, only fetch from API if not found.**
+			- Create collection for quotes.
+				- {DONE} Create model
+				- {DONE} Init script
+				- Import in trade.router.js
+			- Create function for getting quotes.
+			- Use function in `trade.router.js router.post('/getQuote')` and `portfolio.router.js router.post('/getTrades')`.
 	- /news
 		- Form to edit subscription
 		- Securities in porfolio, watchlist, and aggregate indices automatically in subscription